FurryCoders/falocalrepo-server/README.md

 ![journal controls](https://gitlab.com/MatteoCampinoti94/falocalrepo-server/-/raw/master/doc/journal.png)

-The _Download Journal as ZIP_ button generates a ZIP file containing the journal content HTML and metadata in JSON format.
+The _Download as ZIP_ button generates a ZIP file containing the journal content HTML and metadata in JSON format.

 The _Open on Fur Affinity_ button opens the journal on Fur Affinity